function3d/bambufy/README.md

    printhead is used until the next color change
    - Filament state detection at print_start to identify the active filament in the extruder
-   - Detection of jams, breaks, or filament runout
+   - Detection of jams, breaks and filament runout
    - Improved routine for automatic print recovery after power outages or errors